-Founded in 2008, Freelancer is currently the largest online marketplace for freelance work, connecting over 45 million employers and freelancers from over 247 countries.
-We chose Freelancer as the best overall because it has the largest amount of opportunities available, is open to everyone, and there are no upfront costs when creating an account.
+Founded in 2009, Freelancer is currently the largest online marketplace for freelance work, connecting over 55 million employers and freelancers from over 247 countries.
+We chose Freelancer as the best overall because it has the largest number of opportunities available, is open to everyone, and has no upfront costs when creating an account.

 Even though Freelancer is free initially, the site does take a percentage of your earnings once a client accepts your proposal.
 The fee structure is as follows: